Mattapoisett woman answers the spiritual call

 “I just knew there was something about worship that … is amazing,” she said.
 “I just want to be a part of this.”

-Berry didn’t attend church regularly until she was in her 30s and joined the United Church of Christ in Mattapoisett with her growing family.
+Berry started attending church regularly in her 30s after joining the United Church of Christ in Mattapoisett with her growing family.

 “I connected with the theology and the decision making and how they teach the gospel and how social justice is a big part of who the United Church of Christ is,” she said.